MLA: A Multisensory Language-Action Model for Multimodal Understanding and Forecasting in Robotic Manipulation

 In the real world, robots must perceive spatial environments, reason about semantic relationships, and interact with dynamic environment configurations.
 However, most existing VLA models rely primarily on 2D image integration~\cite{li2024cogact,black2024pi_0}, which is fundamentally inadequate for capturing spatial dependencies and modeling physical dynamics. \textbf{On the one hand}, to address these limitations, several studies enhance VLAs with richer multimodal observations.
-Specifically, some approaches incorporate 3D inputs to improve geometric scene understanding~\cite{zhen20243d,qu2025spatialvla,li2025pointvlainjecting3dworld}, while others introduce tactile signals to capture interaction feedback from manipulated objects~\cite{cheng2025omnivtla,huang2025tactile,xue2025reactive}.
-Although these modalities enrich the perceptual capacity of VLA models, they often require modality-specific encoders, which undermines efficiency.
-Furthermore, without pre-training on multisensory inputs, the large language model (LLM) backbone of VLAs exhibits limited representation to align with the newly introduced multimodal features. \textbf{On the other hand}, several VLA studies attempt to reason about the physical dynamics by predicting future states, such as subgoal images and camera-view depth maps~\cite{tian2024predictiveinversedynamicsmodels,zhang2025dreamvla,wang2025unified,zhao2025cot}.
+Specifically, some approaches incorporate 3D inputs to improve geometric scene understanding~\cite{zhen20243d,qu2025spatialvla}, while others introduce tactile signals to capture interaction feedback from manipulated objects~\cite{cheng2025omnivtla,huang2025tactile}.
+Existing VLA models often require modality-specific encoders to enrich perceptual capacity, which undermines efficiency.
+Furthermore, without pre-training on multisensory inputs, the large language model (LLM) backbone of VLAs exhibits limited representation to align with the newly introduced multimodal features. \textbf{On the other hand}, several VLA studies attempt to reason about the physical dynamics by predicting future states, such as subgoal images and camera-view depth maps~\cite{zhang2025dreamvla,wang2025unified,zhao2025cot}.
 However, these approaches remain limited in predicting complete point cloud structures and tactile interaction information, which are essential not only for understanding complex, contact-rich scenes but also for effective motion planning in robotic manipulation.
-Consequently, a critical question arises: ``How can multisensory modalities be integrated into a unified representation and predicted in their future states to collaboratively enhance VLA models’ physical-world understanding and action generation?"
+Consequently, a critical question arises: how can multisensory modalities be integrated into a unified representation and predicted in their future states to collaboratively enhance VLA models’ physical-world understanding and action generation?